 In addition to meeting peers across the University who are starting their research programme at the same time, there is access to a central training programme designed around the first three months of study, and targeted support aligned to each stage of the postgraduate research journey.
 Alternative enrolment dates may be agreed with your supervisor on an individual basis.

-The School of Pharmacy is delighted to offer four Fee Waiver scholarships (UK/EU only) for its Masters of Science (MSc) by Research Pharmacy and Pharmaceutical Sciences.
+The School of Pharmacy is delighted to offer three Fee Waiver scholarships (UK/EU only) for its Masters of Science (MSc) by Research Pharmacy and Pharmaceutical Sciences.
 This is a fantastic opportunity for postgraduate progression while tuition fees are covered by the School of Pharmacy.